-A pension-backed housing loan (as per the Pensions's Fund Act 19 (5) (a) and 37D) is an alternative form of housing finance where the loan is secured by your retirement fund savings instead of a mortgage bond.
+A pension-backed home loan (as per the Pension Funds Act 19 (5) (a) and 37D) is an alternative form of housing finance where the loan is secured by your retirement fund savings instead of a mortgage bond.

-Are you ready to enter the property market, but not sure whether you will qualify for a home loan?
+Are you ready to enter the property market but not sure whether you will qualify for a home loan?
 There may be another solution.
-If you’ve built up a substantial retirement fund over the years you could use these funds as a guarantee on your housing loan.
+If you’ve built up a substantial retirement fund over the years, you could use these funds as a guarantee on your home loan.

 How do Pension-Backed Housing Loans work?

-The Pension Funds Act allows for a pension-backed housing loan against your retirement savings.
+The Pension Funds Act allows for a pension-backed home loan against your retirement savings.
 An agreement between the pension fund and your employer will be established.